knoxa/knoxa.github.io/text/index.md

 I could use the [RDFa](https://www.w3.org/TR/rdfa-lite/) _typeof_ attribute instead to explicitly state that a span of text refers to a place, but this means referring to an ontology that adds restraints that I don't want to deal with just yet.

-With XHTML it's easy to convert from one semantic mark-up approach to the other with XSLT.
+With XHTML it's easy to convert from one semantic mark-up approach to another with [XSLT](https://www.w3schools.com/xml/xsl_intro.asp).
 In the interests of keeping thigs simple, I'll start by ascribing semantics to a class attribute and switch to something more formal later if neccessary.

 I transcribe source documents to XHTML directly.
 I add semantic mark-up later, as a separate stage, either directly in a text editor or applying some clever software to do it.